Excel VBA String Functions

 So, in this case, the position of the letter “e” after the first appearance is 6th.

-These are some of the important string functions in VBA.
-Hope you have enjoyed it.
+These are some of the important string functions.
+I hope you have enjoyed it.

 This has been a guide to VBA String Functions.
-Here we learn how to use list of top 6 VBA String Functions including LEN, LEFT, MID, Right, Instr and Trim along with examples and downloadable excel template.
+Here we learn a list of the top 6 VBA String Functions, including LEN, LEFT, MID, Right, Instr, and Trim, along with examples and a downloadable excel template.
 Below are some useful excel articles related to VBA –